balqisnasuha/carbonfootprint/README.md

 4.Open PHPMyAdmin (http://localhost/phpmyadmin)

-5. Create a database with the name  carbonfootprint
+5. Create a database with the name  db

 6. Import db.sql file(given inside the zip package in config file folder)